AmitThakkar/Getting-Started-With-Gulp/README.md

 Finished 'default' after 100 μs
 ```

-Lets write a custom task, which first will minify/compress all the ```.js``` files from js directory then store all minified/compress files to build/js directive, and will watch all the js files which are present in js directory, if any changes happen to those ```.js``` files, then it will re-minify/re-compress all the ```.js``` files, and overwrite all old minified/compressed files with latest minified/compressed files in build/js directory.
+Lets write a custom task, which will first minify/compress all the ```.js``` files from js directory then store all minified/compressed files to build/js directive, and will watch all the js files which are present in js directory, if any change happens to those ```.js``` files, then it will re-minify/re-compress all the ```.js``` files, and overwrite all old minified/compressed files with latest minified/compressed files in build/js directory.

 **Updated gulpfile.js**
 ```JavaScript